 The first decision in designing the inductor is to choose the core material.
 There are several possibilities for providing low core loss at high frequencies.
-Two examples are the powder cores (e.g., Kool-Mμ® from Magnetics, Inc. or Micrometals) and the gapped soft ferrite cores (e.g., 3F3 or 3F4 from Philips).
+Two examples are the powder cores (e.g., Kool-M $\mu^$ from Magnetics, Inc. or Micrometals) and the gapped soft ferrite cores (e.g., 3F3 or 3F4 from Philips).
 Low frequency powdered iron cores should be avoided due to their high core loss, especially when the inductor value is relatively low and the ripple current is high.

-The best choice for a core geometry is a closed-loop type, such as a pot core, PQ, U, and E core, or toroid.
+The best choice for a core geometry is a closed-loop type such as a pot core, PQ, U, or E core or toroid.
 A good compromise between price and performance is a core with a toroidal shape.

-There are many useful references for quickly designing a power inductor, such as:
+There are many useful references for quickly designing a power inductor, such as the following: